RBEGamer/MixMeasureBuddy/README.md

 The menu item `CALIBRATION` is provided for this purpose.
 For this process, the scale is measured with and without weight and the corresponding correction factors are determined.

-A known weight is therefore required.
+A known weight with at least `50g` is therefore required.
 This can be a glass of water, for example, which has previously been measured with a kitchen scale.

 After starting the calibration routine, the user is guided through the following steps one after the other: